momentum-xyz/docs/docs/explore-the-features/explore-the-features.md

 Once you have created an object, you can freely re-size/move/scale it in your Odyssey, you can also assign functionalities to be triggered when the object is clicked on—be it displaying an image, opening a Miro or even streaming YouTube content!

 ### Connect to Odyssey/Staking
 In Odyssey you connect to other Odyssey by staking into them.
-Our staking flow is very easy to follow and allows you to easity and quickly stake $MOM to other Odysseys.
+Our staking flow is very easy to follow and allows you to easily and quickly stake $MOM to other Odysseys.
 Connecting(staking) brings you rewards and will unlock new features for you in the upcoming versions!
+More info about [staking](/what-is-odyssey/roadmap/#staking)

 ### Portals